 Review the curriculum for this specialty.
 Please note that courses are subject to change.

-The Post-Master's Studies in Health Policy Nursing can be completed over three to four quarters, depending upon student preference, and will total 29 to 32 units.
+The Post-Master's studies in Health Policy Nursing can be completed over three to four quarters, depending upon student preference, and will total 29 to 32 units.
 Contact the specialty coordinator for consultation on an individualized post-master's curriculum.
-More information about the Post-Master's Studies for this specialty is available on the Nursing Health Policy website.
+More information about the Post-Master's option for this specialty is available on the Nursing Health Policy website.